jkelowitt/t-builder/README.md

 To make this easier, I'm making a version of this code which is completely separate from any gui elements.

-In hind sight, this is the version I should have been making this whole time.
+In hindsight, this is the version I should have been making this whole time.

+I plan on adding a gui eventually, but only once the computational side is rock solid.